cymbre1/TheGreatOperatingSystemsBakeOff/README.md

 Project Description: This project simulates multiple bakers attempting to bake in the same bakery.
-Shared memory is used to simulate the ingredients and equipment while semaphores are used to manage accessability of these resources.
+Shared memory is used to simulate the ingredients and equipment while semaphores are used to manage accessability of those resources.
 Additionally, bakers are represented by separate processes.